apache/arrow-cookbook/python/source/io.rst

 Writing CSV files incrementally
 ===============================

-If you need to append to write data to a CSV file incrementally as you generate or retrieve the data and you don't want to keep in memory the whole table to write it at once, it's possible to use :class:`pyarrow.csv.CSVWriter` to write data incrementally
+If you need to write data to a CSV file incrementally as you generate or retrieve the data and you don't want to keep in memory the whole table to write it at once, it's possible to use :class:`pyarrow.csv.CSVWriter` to write data incrementally